nhgritctran/PheTK/docs/tutorials/README_FIRST.md

 **Important:** Please start with the **Logistic Regression notebook** as it contains comprehensive explanations of PheTK's core concepts and workflow.
 The other notebooks are more concise and focus on demonstrating specific features in different contexts.

+Note that these notebooks must be run on the _All of Us_ Researcher Workbench since certain functions are customized for it.
+That said, they should be good practical examples of how to use PheTK.

 ## Available Tutorials

 ### 1. [APOE PheWAS - Logistic Regression](v0.2.1%20APOE%20PheWAS%20-%20Logistic%20Regression%20-%20release%20candidate.ipynb)